Tuesday, 26 January 2010

 • The original gospels were all written well within living memory of Jesus and this adds to their credibility.

-• We can be extraordinarily confident that the gospel accounts we have in our Bibles today are actually what was originally written by Matthew, Mark, Luke and John.
+• We can be confident that the gospel accounts we have in our Bibles today are actually what was originally written by Matthew, Mark, Luke and John.

 Evidence for the resurrection of Jesus from the dead